David Mitchell (author): Other work

 Following the release of the 2012 film adaptation of Cloud Atlas, Mitchell began work as a screenwriter with Lana Wachowski (one of Cloud Atlas three directors).

-In 2015, Mitchell contributed plotting and scripted scenes for the second season of the Netflix series Sense8 by the Wachowskis.
-They had adapted the novel for a TV series, and together with Aleksandar Hemon, they wrote the series finale.
+In 2015, Mitchell contributed plotting and scripted scenes for the second season of the Netflix series Sense8 by the Wachowskis, writing the series finale together with Aleksandar Hemon.
 Mitchell had signed a contract to write season three of the series, but Netflix cancelled the show.